thehijacker/dicesoccer/README.md

   - Evaluates threats and maintains blocking positions
   - Attempts to trap opponent pieces in corners
   - Guards goal area with multiple defenders
+- **Blocking Victory Strategy**:
+  - Actively evaluates moves that would eliminate ALL opponent moves
+  - Simulates each potential move to check if opponent would be completely blocked
+  - Prioritizes complete blocking scenarios almost as highly as scoring goals
+  - Recognizes when opponent has very few moves left (1-2) and works to eliminate them
+  - Balances between advancing to goal vs. blocking opponent's ability to move
 - **Tactical Evaluation**:
   - Scores each possible move combination
   - Considers consequences of leaving positions
   - Evaluates immediate goal opportunities (highest priority)
+  - Evaluates complete blocking opportunities (second highest priority)
   - Calculates opponent threats after each potential move
   - Balances offense and defense dynamically